 What’s coming?

-Learn about upcoming Databricks releases.
+Learn about features and behavioral changes in upcoming Databricks releases.

-IPYNB notebooks will become the default notebook format for Databricks on December 2024
+IPYNB notebooks will become the default notebook format for Databricks

 Workspace files will be enabled for all Databricks workspaces on Feb 1, 2025